Nervous Breakdown Treatment Facilities: Exploring Your Options

 - Contact or therapy with friends, partners and family

-Forging Your Own Path to Healing in a Residential Treatment Facility
+Forging Your Own Path to Healing in a Bridges to Recovery Treatment Facility

-At a residential treatment facility you can receive both medical care and psychological support in order to fully address your breakdown—care that addresses the causes of your breakdown, not just the symptoms.
+At Bridges to Recovery, you will receive both medical care and psychological support in order to fully address your breakdown—care that addresses the causes of your breakdown, not just the symptoms.
 This leads to lasting recovery.

 Bridges to Recovery offers comprehensive residential treatment for people struggling with mental health disorders as well as co-occurring substance abuse and eating disorders.
 Contact us to learn more about our renowned Los Angeles and San Diego-based programs and how we can help you or your loved one start on the path to lasting wellness.